Postmark: Valuation of cancellations

 The study of postmarks is a specialized branch of philately called marcophily.
 It may bring added value to the stamps by their historical significance.
 Other parameters are the rarity and the attractiveness.
 In particular, the stamps issued by the Empire of Austria during the 1850–1867 period (the 5 issues before the Austro-Hungarian compromise of 1867), are collected for their variety and beauty.
 More details can be found in Valuation of cancellations of the Austrian Empire.

 A special or rare postmark can substantially add to the value of a stamp.
-Also, in addition to everyday postmarks there are postmarks indicating the first day of issue of a particular stamp and pictorial cancellations commemorating local events, anniversaries, and the like' and slogan postmarks which advertise an event or pass information to the public.
-(There has been a recent change to the term "pictorial postmarks" rather than "pictorial cancellations" by the USPS.)
+For example, on a Victorian cover sold at auction for £8,000 in 2019, a Two Penny Blue stamp "was upstaged by" a rare 'sun' date stamp.
+Also, in addition to everyday postmarks there are postmarks indicating the first day of issue of a particular stamp and pictorial cancellations commemorating local events, anniversaries, and the like' and slogan postmarks which advertise an event or pass information to the public (there has been a recent change to the term "pictorial postmarks" rather than "pictorial cancellations" by the USPS).

 There are some examples of "faked covers" produced by philatelic forgers, most usually to increase their value, in which the postmark has been altered in some way; for example, by changing the date.